When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: On the Sample Complexity of OPS

 \begin{restatable}[Lower bound on sample complexity of OPS]{theorem}{opslowerbound} Suppose for any data distribution $d_b$ and any pair $(\varepsilon,\delta)$ with $\varepsilon\in (0,V_{max}/2)$ and $\delta\in(0,1)$, there exists an MDP $M$ and a policy $\pi$ such that any $(\varepsilon,\delta)$-sound OPE algorithm requires at least $\Omega(\mathrm{N}_{OPE}(S,A,H,1/\varepsilon,1/\delta))$ episodes.
 Then there exists an MDP $M'$ with $S'=S+2$, $H'=H+1$, and a set of candidate policies such that for any pair $(\varepsilon,\delta)$ with $\varepsilon\in (0,V_{max}/3)$ and $\delta\in(0,1/m)$ where $m\defeq\lceil\log(V_{max}/\varepsilon)\rceil\geq 1$, any $(\varepsilon,\delta)$-sound OPS algorithm also requires at least $\Omega(\mathrm{N}_{OPE}(S,A,H,3/2\varepsilon,1/m\delta))$ episodes. \end{restatable}

 The proof sketch is to construct an OPE algorithm that queries OPS as a subroutine, as demonstrated in Figure \ref{fig:proof2}.
 As a result, the sample complexity of OPS is lower bounded by the sample complexity of OPE.
-The proof can be found in Appendix A.
+The proof can be found in the appendix.

 There exist several hardness results for OPE in tabular settings and with linear function approximation \citep{yin2021optimal,wang2020statistical}.
 Theorem \ref{thm:lower_bound} implies that the same hardness results hold for OPS since lower bounds for OPE are also lower bounds for OPS.
-We should not expect to have a sound OPS algorithm without additional assumptions to make OPE work.
 Theorem \ref{thm:lower_bound}, however, does not imply that OPS and OPE are always equally hard.
 There are instances where OPS is easy but OPE is not.
 For example, when all policies in the candidate set all have the same value, any random policy selection is sound.
-However, OPE can still be difficult in such cases.
+However, OPE can still be difficult in such a scenario.